akashacms/akashacms-website/documents/plugins/theme-bootstrap.html.md

 Additionally, this theme provides a number of partials that override partials from other plugins.
 These re-implement Bootstrapified versions of various things.

 The Bootstrap theme adds several CSS and JavaScript files to the `config.headerScripts` object from the Bootstrap project.
 It's possible to override these files by adding a `config.themeBootstrap` object to `config.js`.
 At the current writing, `akashacms-theme-bootstrap` is built on Bootstrap v3, but the Bootstrap team have moved on to v3.3.2.
-You can override the builtin version, using that version or a custom-built Bootstrap just by modifying the options listed below.
+You can override the built-in version, using that version or a custom-built Bootstrap just by modifying the options listed below.

 ```js
 themeBootstrap: {